Soft, buttery and full of vanilla flavor, this sugar cookie recipe is perfect with only a few ingredients and comes together in less than an hour.

 - ¾ cup sugar 150g

 - ½ tsp fine sea salt

-- Place cookies at least 1" apart on baking sheet.
-Place in oven and bake for 10 minutes, or until you see light browning along bottom edges.
+- Cut shapes and place on baking sheet.
+Bake for 10 minutes, or until there is light browning along bottom edges.

 - Remove from oven and place on wire rack to cool.
 Allow to cool completely before enjoying or decorating.